-I’m a Princeton graduate, English major, and future teacher.
+I’m a Princeton graduate, English major, and New Jersey public school teacher.

 As a graduation gift, my parents gave me books.
 Lots of them.
 Now I’m on a mission to read them.